Amahle20/RetroToons/README.md

 RetroToons

-RetroToons is a nostalgic webpage that showcases classic and modern cartoon characters that shaped many childhoods.
-Built using simple HTML and CSS, the site features image galleries, fun facts, and **embedded YouTube videos** to bring back fond cartoon memories.
+RetroToons is a nostalgic website that showcases classic and modern cartoon characters that shaped many childhoods.
+Built using simple HTML and CSS, the site features image galleries, fun facts, and embedded YouTube videos to bring back fond cartoon memories.

  Features